bryancastillo10/bryancastillo10/README.md

 ![Static Badge](https://img.shields.io/badge/SQL-%234479A1?style=for-the-badge&logo=mysql&logoColor=%23212121&labelColor=%23ADB1B3&color=%23FDC850)

 - 🔭 I’m currently working at a research institute in Taiwan
-- 🌱 I’m currently learning Bioinformatics and Machine Learning
+- 🌱 I’m currently learning more in-depth in Data Analysis Tools
 - 🤔 I’m looking for help with pursuing a career in the tech industry
 - 💬 Ask me about data analysis in the field of biology, chemistry, or environmental microbiology
 - 📫 How to reach me: bryan.angelocastillo.10@gmail.com